ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 #### tl;dr

 * Components and methods are introduced including class and function components, along with React lifcycle Methods.
+* NTs are introduced to the large screen vs. small screen MVP question.
+It's not about features, which would they build first that best meets user needs?
 * NTs review [Prototype and test](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Product%20decks/2.1%20-%20Prototype%20and%20test.pdf) with why prototype and different methods.
-* NTs begin creating paper prototypes, individually and then combine into a generally shared version maybe with a few options.
+NTs begin creating paper prototypes, individually and then combine into a generally shared version maybe with a few options.

 #### Details

 NTs reach the React component lifecycle.
 This is one of the more in-depth technical concepts in the curriculum.
 Encourage NTs to keep at if they first don't grasp the concepts.

 In [Prototype and test](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Product%20decks/2.1%20-%20Prototype%20and%20test.pdf) NTs are introduced to why prototype and different prototype methodologies.
 Share your experiences with prototypes.

+NTs begin narrowing down whether they build a large screen or small screen MVP.

+* Given enough time, it's assumed NTs would build both for the product.
+* Adaptive layouts are introduced, however NTs will only have time to optimize for one.
+* It's an intentional design decisions which direction the app goes.
+NTs can explore this with their paper prototypes.
+* See the document for more detailed on how this is framed.

 3 options methods are covered - paper, PowerPoint, and Figma.
 Everyone will start with paper prototypes, though there's an extra barrier to sharing virtually.
 Taking a picture and putting in a PPT slide or viewing as a slide show can work well.
 It's not a requirement to use a different method at all through program.
 Teams can experiment with PPT mock ups, a great option for sharing virtually.
 Others, especially with an interest in design might try out Figma.
 A few notes on Figma: